 Savings - ENERGY STAR certified gas furnaces are “11–15% more efficient than standard models and can save an average of $27–$75 a year in energy costs.”
 “Certified oil furnaces are up to 4 percent more energy efficient than baseline models and can save up to $65 in energy costs per year.”

-Sometimes you can get a great deal on labor by asking your local trade school if they have a hand-on training portion of their curriculum whereby students can install your furnace while supervised by a licensed contractor/professor.
-It will take a little longer but the price will be lower.
+Sometimes you can get a great deal on labor by asking your local trade school if they have a hands-on training portion of their curriculum whereby students can install your furnace while supervised by a licensed contractor/professor.
+It will take a little longer, but the price will be lower.